1. The time commitment of SEM

 That’s why SEM costs are thousands of dollars per month, in addition to management fees of 15%-50% — along with potential costs for other key marketing services.

 If you’re looking for some agency insight, talk to us.
-Zoe has 15+ years of digital marketing experience.
-Based on your goals and budget, we’ll give you a realistic picture of your costs for SEM and other services.
+Based on your goals and budget, Zoe will give you a realistic picture of your costs for SEM and other services.

 If you’re still researching, get a clearer sense of how to prepare for exploring any agency with these next steps: